Facebook CEO causes EU stink ahead of trip

 "Good to hear that Mark Zuckerberg will come to the European Parliament.
 This is a strong message that the EP president … is sending to European consumers," he said.

-Zuckerberg is coming to Europe next week to assuage concerns that Facebook mishandled the private data of millions of EU users in league with a British firm, Cambridge Analytica, for the sake of US election meddling.
+Zuckerberg is coming to Europe next week to assuage concerns after Facebook mishandled the private data of millions of EU users in league with a British firm, Cambridge Analytica, for the sake of US election meddling.

 He will also have a private audience with the French leader in Paris, but declined to face questions from the British parliament.